 It was approved on December 11, 1993.

-The sleeve patch of the servicemen of the Plesetsk Cosmodrome.
+The sleeve insignia of the 25th Separate Special Actions Detachment of the Interior Troops.